lukewestby/changethedebate.org/src/pages/faq.md

     question: Will there be food and water at the event?
     slug: will-there-be-food-and-water-at-the-event
   - answer: >-
-      Disability justice advocates are involved with the planning and we are working to make accommodations.
-Your needs are being planned for!
-More details about specific accommodations will be posted here as they are confirmed.
+      Yes!
+Accessibility is being supported by Detroit Disability Power and other disability justice advocates.
+There will be ASL translation and an accessible space reserved near the front of the rally.
+Additional accommodations are being confirmed and will be posted soon.
     question: I have a disability.
 Will there be accommodations for me?
     slug: i-have-a-disability-will-there-be-accommodations-for-me
   - answer: >-
-      Private buses will be coming to the Park from several locations around Detroit.
-Details will be posted here as soon as they are confirmed.
+      Yes, please visit the [buses page](/buses) for information
     question: Can you help me get to Cass Park?
     slug: can-you-help-me-get-to-cass-park
   - answer: >-